 Adopting company-wide communication processes also keeps your brand messaging consistent and makes your brand stronger.

-5. You’re losing intelligence.
+5. You’re Losing Intelligence

 What is your most successful marketing channel?
 Or, what is your most successful marketing campaign?
 Does it vary year-to-year or season-to-season?
 Who is your most profitable customer?
 Does your company experience the 80/20 rule?
-Or, maybe you see more a 60/40 or 90/10 split?
+Or, maybe you see more of a 60/40 or 90/10 split?

 And, sure, without a CRM in place, you can gather a number of different metrics from your Accounting Department’s P&L sheets, your Marketing Department’s Google Analytics reports, or your Sales Team’s sales quotas and quarterly performance reports.
 But, you have other things to do, too.
-Save yourself the time, hassle and guesswork of having to pull in data from dozens of different sources and try to mash it all together to make sense of it.
+Save yourself the time, hassle, and guesswork of having to pull in data from dozens of different sources and try to mash it all together to make sense of it.

 How Do You Know Which CRM to Use and How to Use it?